Mfg News: Chiesi, GSK, Sanofi & More

 * Zealand Pharma Receives Complete Response Letter from FDA for Contract Mfg Issues

-Chiesi Investing $434-M for a New Biotech Center of Excellence
+Chiesi Launches New $434-M Biotech Center of Excellence

-Chiesi Group, a bio/pharmaceutical and healthcare group, is investing EUR 400 million ($434 million) for a new Biotech Center of Excellence in Parma, Italy, dedicated for developing and producing monoclonal antibodies, enzymes, and other proteins.
+Chiesi Group, a bio/pharmaceutical and healthcare group, has announced the operational launch of its new EUR 400 million ($434 million) Biotech Center of Excellence in Parma, Italy, dedicated for developing and producing monoclonal antibodies, enzymes, and other proteins.

 This center will provide production for biologic drug substances from mammalian cells, drug products, and final packaging.
 Of the approximately EUR 400 million that Chiesi will invest in the site, EUR 120 million ($130 million) is allocated to infrastructure, and EUR 260 million ($282 million) will be spent over the long term (2024–2030) on materials, technologies, skills development, and training.